Aquae Sulis: Walled town

 It was the religious settlement, rather than the road junction further north and the residential area now known as Walcot, which was given defensive stone walls, probably in the 3rd century.
-The area within - of approximately 23 acre - was largely open ground, but soon began to be filled in.
+The area within – of approximately 23 acre – was largely open ground, but soon began to be filled in.
 There is some dispute as to whether these new buildings were private dwellings or were associated with servicing the pilgrims to the temple.
 There was also a ribbon development along the northern road outside the walls and cemeteries beyond.

 Decline

 From the later 3rd century on, the Western Roman Empire and its urban life declined.
-The great suite of baths fell into disrepair but some use of the hot springs continued.
-After the end of Roman rule in Britain around AD 410, some residents seem to have remained but violence appears to have taken root.
+The great suite of baths fell into disrepair, but some use of the hot springs continued.
+After the end of Roman rule in Britain around AD 410, some residents seem to have remained, but violence appears to have taken root.
 Archaeological evidence of chaos and piratical raids on the few citizens who remained resident in the 440s include the finding of a young girl's severed head in an oven in Abbeygate Street during excavations in 1984–1985.

 As far back as Geoffrey of Monmouth, the Arthurian Battle of Mons Badonicus (c.
 500) has been suggested to have taken place near Aquae Sulis.
-Tim and Annette Burkitt have proposed Caer Badden (Aquae Sulis), bout 20 mi north-east of the Roman mines at Charterhouse, on the basis of the Welsh Annals, as well as archaeological and toponymic evidence.
+Tim and Annette Burkitt have proposed Caer Badden (Aquae Sulis), about 20 mi north-east of the Roman mines at Charterhouse, on the basis of the Welsh Annals, as well as archaeological and toponymic evidence.